stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 ## Python

-**Python 3.5 - 3.7**
+**Python 3.5 - 3.8**

+> Note: Skip this step if you're using the [Stanford Data Journalism VM](#data-journalism-vm)

 Before installing Python, first open a shell and run: `python --version`.

-If you have a version between Python 3.5 and 3.7, you're all set.
+If you have a version between Python 3.5 and 3.8, you're all set.

-If you have an older Python version (e.g. 2.7), please follow the Hitchhiker's Guide to Python [install instructions][].
+If you have an older Python version (e.g. 2.7), follow the below instructions.

 ### Mac

-Follow [these steps][] but skip the installation of Homebrew, which should have been installed earlier when we set up git (see above).
+Follow [these steps][] but skip the installation of Homebrew, which should have been installed earlier when we set up [git](#version-control) (see above).

 [install instructions]: https://docs.python-guide.org/starting/installation/
 [these steps]: https://docs.python-guide.org/starting/install3/osx/#install3-osx